HeRAMS-WHO/herams-i18n/docs/index.rst

 .. note:: Access to project level data is limited to selected users only.
 Contact your country administrator for further information.

 1. Open the admin interface by clicking the |settings| icon in the top right corner of the screen.
-2. In the navigation pane on the left, click `Projects <https://herams.org/project/index>`__ .
-This will open a overview table of all ongoing **Projects** in HeRAMS.
+2. In the navigation pane on the left, click `Projects <https://herams.org/project/index>`_ .
+This will open a overview table of all ongoing HeRAMS projects.
 3. In the rightmost column of the table, you should see several **Action** buttons.
 Click the |download| icon.
 This will open  the download settings.
-4. You should now be able to customize your export as outlined in the previous section `here <#download-workspace-data>`__.
+4. You should now be able to customize your export as outlined in the previous section `here <#download-workspace-data>`_.

 Data Encoding in Excel
 ----------------------